benkitia/personal-site/content/colophon.md

 ## About the Writer

-I'm a student located in Chicago entering my Junior year of highschool.
-I call myself a builder because I enjoy building things, mostly software at the moment.
+I'm a student located in Chicago in my Junior year of highschool.
+I enjoy building things, mostly software and big ideas at the moment.

 ### Why & what I write